Trout Fishing In Ponds: 9 Tips From Experts

 9. Gear Recommendations for Trout Fishing Ponds

 - Light or ultralight spinning rod and reel combo: Look for quality brands like Ugly Stik, which offer good value for money.
+Check out my recommend combos.

 - Hooks: Use wide gape hooks like the Raven Specimen Hook, sizes 8, 10, or 12 are usually best. click the link to see more on sizing and how to rig a hook.
 I hate bait holder hooks as they have proven to be less effective at hooking and holding trout secure.
-There is a reason why trout guides are so picky about the hooks they use and why few if any actually use baitholder hooks.

 - Barrel swivels (size 12 or 14): These prevent line twists and tangles and is great for attaching a fluorocarbon leader.